sunnil24/pnpm-ws/README.md

 ## To build the Tailwind package, use the following command:

-yarn workspace tailwind-config-design-system tw-build
+yarn workspace tailwind-config-design-system build

 ## To publish the Tailwind package, use the following command:

-yarn workspace tailwind-config-design-system tw-pub
+yarn workspace tailwind-config-design-system publish

-## Installing Tailwind Package
+# useEnv Hook

+useEnv is a custom React hook that allows you to easily manage different environment configurations in your application.

+Building and Publishing useEnv Package

+## To build the useEnv package, use the following command:

+yarn workspace @xyzproject/env-hook build

-You can install the Tailwind package in your project with the following command:
+## To publish the useEnv package, use the following command:

-yarn add @xyzproject/tailwind-config-design-system@latest

-## What Tailwind Package Provides
-The Tailwind package includes the following files:

-.config/postcss.config.cjs
-.config/tailwind.config.cjs
-.styles/normalize.css
-.styles/tailwind.css
-.themes/index.cjs
-.themes/index.js
-.index.js
-.index.cjs
+yarn workspace @xyzproject/env-hook publish